List of New Avengers members: Post-Civil War recruits (2007)

 The Avengers team featured in the New Avengers comic book, created from the remaining anti-registration Secret Avengers during the Civil War, with Luke Cage, Spider-Man, Wolverine, Echo, and "Spider-Woman" continuing from the original New Avengers team.

 Post-Secret Invasion recruits (2009)

 Heroic Age (2010)

 New Avengers in the aftermath of the Siege.

 Fear Itself (2011)

-New Avengers (2013-2015)
+New Avengers (2013–2015)

-The relaunched title doesn't feature the Avengers but the Illuminati.
+The relaunched title features the Illuminati rather than the Avengers.